lxw8502/Netflix-like/README.md

 This project used React and Redux to implement a Netflix-like page.

-You can run this project at https://codesandbox.io/s/modest-feather-btugu
+You can run this project at https://codesandbox.io/s/modest-feather-btugu and see the page at https://btugu.csb.app/

 I created a mock API to fetch the data.
 This mock API endpoint is https://60c91bc47dafc90017ffc23d.mockapi.io/api/v1/movies